ojano1/Mobile/03 SaveBox/Templates/Daily Template.md

 ~~~
 ___
 #### 👨‍💻My Daily Timeslots (6hrs)
-Type your task links below these timeslots to plan your day.
+*Type your tasks in these timeslots to plan your day.*
 ##### 🌅Morning (3.5hrs, 9.00-11.30AM)
 *High-impact task*
 '